joeyalex/433_fan_control/README.md

 and then analyzed them in Audacity.
 I was able to discover a few things about the RF protocol via this method:
 * There are short high pulses, long high pulses, and a long low reset/sync period.
 * The short high pulse is about 290us
-* the long high pulse is about 860us
+* the long high pulse is about 860us (about 3x the short pulse)
-* the reset period is about 4375us
+* the reset period is about 4375us (about 15x the short pulse)
-* there is some kind of header/preamble that is sent at the beginning of each command
+* there is some kind of header/preamble that is sent at the beginning of each command, most likely to allow the gain to adjust on the receiver
 * the header is 32 bits and the command is 33bits
 * the first 2 bytes are the command and the second two bytes + 1 bit are fixed for each remote, and appear to be a remote ID of some sort